 DATA QUALITY DASHBOARD applies a harmonized data quality assessment terminology to data that has been standardized in the OMOP Common Data Model.
 Where ACHILLES runs characterization analyses to provide an overall visual understanding of a CDM instance, the DQD goes table by table and field by field to quantify the number of records in a CDM that do not conform to the given specifications.
 In all, over 1,500 checks are performed, each one organized into the Kahn framework.
 For each check, the result is compared to a threshold whereby a FAIL is considered to be any percentage of violating rows falling above that value.

-ACHILLES is a software tool that provides characterization and visualization of a database conforming to the CDM.
-As such, it can be used to evaluate DQ in a network of databases.
-ACHILLES is available as a stand-alone tool, and it is also integrated into ATLAS as the “Data Sources” function.
+ACHILLES is a software tool that provides for characterization and visualization of a database conforming to the CDM.
+It can also be a critical resource to evaluate the composition of CDM databases in a network.
+ACHILLES is an R package, and produces reports based on the summary data it generates in the “Data Sources” function of ATLAS.

 ATHENA allows you to both search and load standardized vocabularies.
 It is a resource to be used, not a software tool to install.
 To download a zip file with all Standardized Vocabularies tables select all the vocabularies you need for your OMOP CDM.
 Vocabularies with standard concepts and very common usage are preselected.
 Add vocabularies that are used in your source data.
 Vocabularies that are proprietary have no select button.
 Click on the “License required” button to incorporate such a vocabulary into your list.
 The Vocabulary Team will contact you and request you demonstrate your license or help you connect to the right folks to obtain one.